ulianadolotova/Differentiator/README.md

 This program will differentiate your expression, but that's not the most exciting thing.
-As a result of calcuation, you will get a humorous scientific dissertation about differentiating and simplifying your expression.
+As a result of calcuation, you will get a humorous scientific dissertation about differentiating and simplifying your expression!